Skip to main content

 A landing page story has six parts: the click promise, the buyer problem, the money consequence, the mechanism, the proof, and the next action.
 If any part is missing, the visitor has to guess.

 Do not start with "About us."
 Do not start with a product tour.
 Start with the situation that made the buyer click.
-The page has to prove that the visitor is in the right room.
+The page has to prove that the visitor is in the right buying context.

 Google's own Quality Score guidance separates ad relevance from landing page experience.
 In practical terms, that means the ad can be relevant to the search while the page still wastes the click after arrival.